-- One-to-one Literacy and Numeracy Intervention is designed to ensure that pupils making less than expected progress are able to access support from teaching assistants or specialist staff in developing their attainment levels in these areas.
-Over time, the support is revisited, refined and revised to ensure that there is a growing understanding of pupil’s needs in making sustainable good progress.
+- One-to-one Literacy and Numeracy Intervention is designed to ensure that pupils making less than expected progress are able to access support from teaching assistants or specialist staff in developing their attainment levels.
+The support is consistently refined and revised to ensure that there is a growing understanding of pupil’s needs in making sustainable good progress.

 - Behaviour Mentor Intervention Programme aims to raise the pupil’s self-esteem and develop very positive social interaction skills that may otherwise be lacking.
 The programme allow mentors work closely with subject leaders, Heads of Departments, class teachers and Looked After Children’s teams to ensure requisite social skills for building positive relationships with peers are developed.

-- Education Welfare Programme provides required support ensuring pupils record good school attendance and are able to make sustainable progress in learning by being taught at school.
+- Education Welfare Programme provides required support ensuring our students record good school attendance and are able to make sustainable progress in learning by being taught at school.
 In addition they are able to develop their interactions and friendships whilst participating in school activities.

 - Lexia Programme is a learning tool targeted at pupils with lower than expected levels of literacy.
-The students receive personalised learning through fun and engaging on-line activities aimed at developing oral, reading spelling and writing skills.
+Students receive personalised learning through fun and engaging on-line activities aimed at developing oral, reading spelling and writing skills.

-- Additional Studies Provision is the offer of extra-curricular activities over three extended days in the week during which pupils participate in a wide range of enrichment classes before and after school.
+- Additional Studies Provision is the offer of extra-curricular activities over two extended days in the week during which students participate in a wide range of enrichment classes before and after school.
 This includes competitive sport clubs run by the PE Department all year round.